 - Dr. Markow, Mathematics, has published books on mathematical tomography

-- Dr. Borcea, Mathematics, won the Grigore Moisil Award from the Romanian Academy for work on hinge structures and is a member of the prestigious Institute for Advanced Study, Princeton, NJ
+- Dr. Borcea, Mathematics, won the Grigore Moisil Award from the Romanian Academy for work on hinge structures and is a former member of the prestigious Institute for Advanced Study, Princeton, NJ

 In the last 3 years, more than 25 students have co-authored research papers in biology and biopsychology and presented at national and international levels.